-On October 1, 2015, the EPA revised the 8-hour Ozone NAAQS (73 FR 16436), from 0.075 parts per million (ppm) to 0.070 ppm (80 FR 65292).
+On October 1, 2015, the United States Environmental Protection Agency (EPA) revised the 8-hour Ozone NAAQS (73 FR 16436), from 0.075 parts per million (ppm) to 0.070 ppm (80 FR 65292).
 In 2016, New Mexico Environment Department (NMED) recommended that EPA designate a portion of Doña Ana County near Sunland Park, NM as nonattainment Appendix A. Based on 2014-2016 ozone monitoring data, EPA designated the area as a marginal nonattainment area on June 4, 2018 (Effective August 3, 2018) (83 FR 25776).
-The NMED is currently developing a nonattainment SIP for the Sunland Park area to meet the requirements of the 2015 O3 NAAQS.
-The Sunland Park SIP Revision and Certification will be submitted to EPA on September 4, 2020.
-The SIP Revision and Certification consists of a baseline emissions inventory and emissions statement certification for major source reporting requirements.
-NMED's nonattainment new source review (NNSR) permitting requirements (20.2.79 NMAC; Permits-Nonattainment Areas), including Lowest Achievable Emission Rates (LAER) and emissions offsets, are currently being evaluated for adequacy regarding enforcement of the 2015 O3 NAAQS.
-The deadline to submit the NNSR SIP submittal to EPA is August 3, 2021
+The NMED is currently developing a nonattainment State Implementation Plan (SIP) for the Sunland Park area to meet the requirements of the 2015 O3 NAAQS.
+In general, a nonattainment SIP for a marginal area must include an emissions inventory, adoption of Reasonably Available Control Technologies (RACT), nonattainment permitting programs, and an emissions offsetting program.
+The emission inventories SIP will not include a Motor Vehicle Emissions Budget and must be submitted to EPA no later than August 3, 2020.
+The remainder of the nonattainment SIP elements must be submitted to EPA by August 3, 2021.